PacktPublishing/Up-and-Running-with-Affinity-Designer/README.md

 This Affinity Designer book is for graphic designers, artists, illustrators, and hobbyists.
 Anyone curious about Affinity Designer's unique toolset and vector and pixel workflows or looking for cost-effective alternatives to the Adobe suite will find this book useful.
 Experience in working with other similar tools will be helpful, but not necessary.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-13).
+With the following software and hardware list you can run all files present in the book (Chapter 1-13).

 ### Software and Hardware List